 We strongly encourage the customer to pack their electronics in the original boxes with the original packaging.
-BSM cannot be held responsible for televisions and other electronics that are not in the properly prepared in the original packaging.
-This particularly applies to computers and flat-screen televisions.
+BSM cannot be held responsible for electronics that are not properly prepared in the original packaging.
+This particularly applies to computers.

 Repair or compensation for any item only extends to that particular item, not as it relates to a greater set.
 Repair or compensate shall be proportionate.

 Fridges and stoves have a thin metal veneer that is extremely easy to scratch or dent.
 They are intended to be delivered once but not generally to move from location to location.
 We can move many major appliances, but we cannot be held responsible for dents, scratches or the working order of any major appliances.
 We highly recommend large appliances, especially stoves/ovens, be installed/uninstalled by a certified professional.